parameswarnc/DeanJain-Farewell/Dean.md

 ### Param Says:
 #### Dean: A true leader
 ##### Your energy and bright ideas made work so much more enjoyable!
-Thank you for being a great leader, you are really like a friend for us. thank you for all the support and guidance, wish you good time ahead.
+Thank you for being a great leader, you are really like a friend for us.
+Thank you for all the support and guidance, wish you good time ahead.

 ---
 :heart::purple_heart::green_heart::blue_heart: